 Ric Lavers is an Australian programmer who got a job at Deloitte despite not having a CS degree.
 In this wideranging interview Ric discusses how he got into coding, his experience at a coding bootcamp in Sydney, tips for getting hired and lots more.
-Ric is part of the new Code Fights Youtube series where a group of developers are filmed while they have to complete a coding challenge against the clock!
+Ric is now living in London and is a co-founder at Hybrid Healthy, a hybrid work scheduling software that syncs with MS Teams.

 Hey, could you give an introduction for developers who want to know more about you?

 Can you tell us what your current job at Deloitte Digital involves?

 Well Deloitte Digital works as a part of the wider consultancy at Deloitte, however we kinda have our own branding and culture and it can be often feels more like a start up than a massive corporate!
 Although, a lot of the clients and projects are really large, which was a big factor that attracted me to the company as before hand I hadn't had much experience with building really big applications and how they work at scale.

 How did you first get interested in programming?

 Well I’ve had an interest in technology for a long time but the real move was during my first job after I graduated from my business degree.
 It was basically a shit communications gig taking taking emails from the website and sending them out as leads to the operators, (with a few steps in between).
 And it was so repetitive and dry that I ending up learning Python to and automating the whole thing, so a daily task that took 3-4hrs became a 3 minute click in the morning.
 After that I could see the real value of coding and was hooked.

 I did a lot of self learning using Codecademy.com which was great but I made a decision to move from Canberra to Sydney for more interesting job options and had already convinced myself that programming would be a valuable career skill.
 So at the same time I decided to accelerate and formalise my programming learning by enrolling a 6 month bootcamp which also offered a diploma of IT.